 Kiiko style is the continuation of a traditional lineage which Kiiko has inherited from her own Masters and which she has continued to develop throughout her decades of clinical practice.
 Added to this is her many years of research into classical Chinese sources, in particular those of the Han Dynasty.
 This ancient knowledge is complemented and enhanced by a thorough understanding of modern anatomy and physiology.

 Learning directly from a teacher is one of the most profound and complete methods of learning and has for centuries been highly valued in many professions across the world.
 Kiiko has dedicated many years to study with a number of teachers and to this day still continues this process.

 Foremost among Kiiko’s teachers was Master Kiyoshi Nagano, a blind acupuncturist, who is the principle influence on this style.
-Kiiko was the first student to study with him over thirty years ago and has continued her devotion to his style ever since.
+Kiiko was the first student to study with him nearly forty years ago and has continued her devotion to his style ever since.
 Master Nagano was a truly great acupuncturist with amazing sensitivity and delicate techniques.
 He discovered many unique and powerful points and extraordinary point combinations that are prevalent throughout this style.

 Among Kiiko’s other influences were shiatsu Masters Kuzome and Nasako.
 She credits them with teaching her the essence of abdominal diagnosis and their influence is reflected by the extensive use of palpation techniques.